noHero123/PMTUDexCards/README.md

  - Poké Balls.pdf
  - Base Items.pdf *

-* replace the cards of the orginal cards with the QR-cards.
+* replace the cards of the orginal pdfs with the QR-cards.